REACH FOR A JAR OF LENTILS ON YOUR SHELF

 - Make garlic paste and set aside.
 Click on the green link in the ingredients next to garlic to learn how to do that.

-- Using a high smoke oil, heat oil on medium low in large pot and add red pepper flakes and rosemary.
+- Using a high smoke oil, heat oil on medium low in a large pot and add red pepper flakes and rosemary.
 (Click on the green link in the ingredients for possible oil choices.)

 - Stir for a bit and add tomatoes, tomato paste and garlic paste.